Frequently Asked Questions

 'the process of independent, facilitated contact, which supports constructive dialogue between the Person Harmed and Person Responsible (whether this be an adult, a child, a young person or a representative of a corporate or other body) arising from an offence or alleged offence.'
 Adapted from ‘Guidance for the Delivery of Restorative Justice in Scotland’, Scottish Government, 2017.

-It gives the People Harmed the chance to meet, or communicate with, the Person Responsible, to explain the impact their actions has had on their lives.
-This has the potential to help those harmed by giving them a voice within a safe and supportive setting and giving them a sense of closure.
+It gives people harmed the chance to meet, or communicate with, the person responsible, to explain the impact their actions have had on their lives.
+This has the potential to help those harmed by giving them a voice within a safe and supportive setting, alongside a sense of closure.

 It also provides those who have harmed with an opportunity to consider the impact of their crime and take responsibility for it, with the aim of reducing the likelihood of re-offending.
-In some circumstances it can also allow them the opportunity to make amends for the harm caused.
-It can also be appropriate and helpful for children and young people who have harmed, where the need to safeguard and protect their interests is paramount.
+It can also be helpful for children and young people who have harmed, with appropriate safeguarding measures in place.

 In our first meeting with you we will explain the Restorative Justice process and answer any questions you may have.
 There is no obligation for you to take part - it is an entirely voluntary process.
 After this meeting, you can go away and think about it and it is up to you if you wish to proceed.
 If you decide to do so, we will go through what we call the Facts, Consequences, Future questions, which are: